skubasek/pax-hw/README.md

 M - number of Xs

 RUNNING:
-If you follow are in pax-hw directory, you can execute: java -cp . com.sk.hw_3.xo.XoPrinter XX
+From pax-hw directory (see challenge 2), you can execute: java -cp . com.sk.hw_3.xo.XoPrinter XX
 00
 01